MKDale/ethics-frameworks/blanchard-peale.md

 # The Blanchard-Peale

 Products aren’t always used as intended.
 Upon release and throughout its lifecycle the use of a product may change or include outcomes that were not necessarily intended due to its nature of being a part of a larger social ecosystem.
 As crafts people it is our responsibility to monitor & understand how a product is *actually* used in the real world, and not just assume intended outcomes.
 Whether we are the original creator or joined the product team at a later point in time, there should be a responsibility to knowing and being connected in this way.
+This exercise is inspired by the 1988 book, [The Power of Ethical Management](https://www.amazon.com/Power-Ethical-Management-Norman-Peale/dp/0688070620), by Norman V Peale and Ken Blanchard.

 ## How: